microsoft/app-camp/docs/new-adventure/01-create-app.md

 2. Deploy

-    - Teams Toolkit will perform local validation on your application package before uploading it to Teams t ensure it conforms to the manifest schema.
+    - Teams Toolkit will perform local validation on your application package before uploading it to Teams to ensure it conforms to the manifest schema and that the icon files conform to guidelines.

     - Teams Toolkit will install all the npm packages used by your application; this can take a while the first time.